zachhalle/SublimeFormatter/README.md

 * Support the following syntax: `/path/to/formatter [options] /path/to/source`
 * Output the indented code to standard output

-The following configuration can be used to indent OCaml code and signature files:
+The config format is as follows:

     {
       ...
       "code_indent_paths": {
-        ".ml": "/Users/zach/.opam/4.02.1/bin/ocp-indent",
-        ".mli": "/Users/zach/.opam/4.02.1/bin/ocp-indent"
+        ".<file_extension_1>": "<formatter for that extension>",
+        ...
+        ".<file_extension_n>": "<formatter for that extension>"
       },
       ...
     }

+I use the following configuration to indent OCaml code and signature files:

+    {
+      ...
+      "code_indent_paths": {
+        ".ml": "~/.opam/4.02.1/bin/ocp-indent",
+        ".mli": "~/.opam/4.02.1/bin/ocp-indent"
+      },
+      ...
+    }

+I recommend using absolute paths to avoid issues with PATH variable resolving incorrectly.

 # Usage